Male as norm: Simone de Beauvoir

-In 1949, the French existentialist Simone de Beauvoir described in her book The Second Sex two concepts that would later be developed in the fields of linguistics and psychology and become the basis for the male as norm principle in second-wave feminism.
-Beauvoir writes that man is regarded as "both the positive and the neutral," foreshadowing the study of markedness, or the linguistic distinction between the "marked" and "unmarked" terms of an opposition.
+In 1949, the French existentialist Simone de Beauvoir published her book The Second Sex, in which she described two concepts that would later be developed in the fields of linguistics and psychology and become the basis for the male-as-norm principle in second-wave feminism. de Beauvoir writes that man is regarded as "both the positive and the neutral," foreshadowing the study of markedness, or the linguistic distinction between the "marked" and "unmarked" terms of an opposition.
 Specifically, "the notion that the typical contrast between opposites… is not symmetric."
-Rather, the contrast between oppositions is often asymmetric meaning "the positive, or unmarked, term can be neutralized in meaning to denote the scale as a whole rather than just the positive end; but the negative, or marked, term can denote just the negative end".
+Instead, the contrast between oppositions is often asymmetric, meaning "the positive, or unmarked, term can be neutralized in meaning to denote the scale as a whole rather than just the positive end; but the negative, or marked, term can denote just the negative end".
 Unaffixed masculine or singular forms are taken to be unmarked in contrast to affixed feminine or plural forms.

-Beauvoir goes on to write that "there is an absolute human type, the masculine...
-Thus humanity is male," and the neutralizing of man to include woman is no longer her subject, rather the masculinizing of the whole human species to exclude woman–or at least to otherize her.
+de Beauvoir goes on to write that "there is an absolute human type, the masculine...
+Thus humanity is male," and the neutralizing of man to include woman is no longer her subject, rather the masculinizing of the whole human species to exclude woman—or at least to otherize her.
 Thus, introducing her second concept and foreshadowing the psychological concept of prototypicality and the development of the prototype theory in the 1970s.
 "The prototype theory is a model of graded categorizations, where some members of a category are more central than others.
 A prototype helps to explain the meaning of a word by resembling to the clearest exemplar".
-"All members of a category do not have equal status in the mind of the human perceiver; some members are instead perceived as more equal–or more prototypical–than other members… Like the prototypical member of any category, the male is taken to be the cognitive reference point, the standard, for the category of human being; and like the non-prototypical members of any category, the female is taken to be a variation on that prototype, a less representative example of the human species".
+"All members of a category do not have equal status in the mind of the human perceiver; some members are instead perceived as more equal—or more prototypical—than other members… Like the prototypical member of any category, the male is taken to be the cognitive reference point, the standard, for the category of human being; and like the non-prototypical members of any category, the female is taken to be a variation on that prototype, a less representative example of the human species".